 - Promote new products and major sales events.

-- Share long form content here with a link back to the article on your website.
+- Share long-form content here with a link back to the article on your website.

 - Advertising – Because Facebook is the biggest, it is also the busiest.
-Facebook’s algorithm now works to promote friend based connection over business so advertising is now a vital important tool to achieve your marketing goals.
+Facebook’s algorithm now works to promote friend based connection over business so advertising is now a vitally important tool to achieve your marketing goals.
 There are lots of advertising strategies you can use to build awareness, drive traffic to your website or generate leads.

 Twitter is strongest with millennials (18-29) and usage drops as age increases.
-Tweets are limited to 280 characters so they can be stand alone comments about something topical or you can also use Twitter to introduce and link to a longer article you’ve written.
+Tweets are limited to 280 characters so they can be stand-alone comments about something topical or you can also use Twitter to introduce and link to a longer article you’ve written.
 If you are new to Twitter, it’s a great place to follow industry influencers and get a feel for what’s trending.